rrogerc/smr_scheduler/README.md

 A form response indicating which month onward the changes will effect when someone submits a form

 Make it clear that the UCID in the form is the important part.

-Allow a way to remake the schedule for the current month.
-- Second action?

 Allow swapping of shifts